-The learning, teaching and assessment strategies utilised within the PE course ensure that students will develop their knowledge, skills and understanding relevant to teaching PE in schools and FE colleges, but also relevant to wider career options involving working with young people in a physical / sports-based environment (e.g. coaching sport, leading physical activity, etc).
-Through the PE course, students will experience a range of assessment types within the modules that they complete.
+The learning, teaching and assessment strategies utilised within the PE&SC course ensure that students will develop their knowledge, skills and understanding relevant to sports education, but also relevant to wider career options involving working with young people in a physical / sports-based environment (e.g. sport development, leading physical activity, etc).
+Through the PE&SC course, students will experience a range of assessment types within the modules that they complete.
 This is to ensure that students will not only develop subject specific knowledge and skills, but also develop a range of transferable skills such as team-working, communications skills and problem solving.
-It is also intended that by utilising such approaches, students will increase their employability skills.
+It is also intended that by utilised such approaches to learning, teaching and assessment, students will increase their levels of employability.

-A range of formative assessments are utilised within all PE modules.
-These tasks are designed to provide students with the opportunity to use detailed feedback to inform subsequent summative assessment work and develop their competency in completing a range of different modes of assessment.
-Assessments take the form of a variety of tasks and activities including student presentations, discussion activities, group work tasks and independent directed study tasks.
-These formative assessments are designed, and implemented, to assist and guide students in preparation for their summative assessments across all PE modules.
+Another element of the learning, teaching and assessment strategies utilised within the PE&SC course, focuses upon the use of a range of formative assessments, which are utilised within all PE&SC modules.
+Such formative assessment tasks are designed to provide students with the opportunity to use detailed feedback to inform subsequent summative assessment work and develop their competency in completing a range of different modes of assessment.
+Such formative assessments take the form of a wide variety of tasks and activities such as; student presentations, discussion activities, group work tasks and independent directed study tasks.
+These formative assessments are designed, and implemented, in order to assist and guide students in preparation for their summative assessments across all PE&SC modules.

-All formative and summative assessment tasks utilised within the PE course, are designed to enhance student learning and achievement, both across all PE modules completed and across their degree programme as a whole, therefore allowing students the opportunity to realise their maximum academic potential through their degree course.
+All formative and summative assessment tasks utilised within the PE&SC course, are designed to enhance student learning and achievement, both across all PE&SC modules completed and across their degree programme as a whole, therefore allowing students the opportunity to realise their maximum academic potential through their degree course.